-Most of the time, the individual might observe white bumps towards the inner cheek and tongue.
+Often, individuals suffering from an oral thrush might observe white bumps towards the inner cheek and tongue.
 Blood may also ooze out in case the bumps are scraped.

-In case the pregnant woman is suffering from vaginal yeast infection, then the baby might get affected once it is completely developed.
+Diabetes is yet another ailment that can be the root cause of oral thrush.
+Suppose the pregnant woman is suffering from a vaginal yeast infection.
+In that case, the baby might get infected once it is completely developed.

 The white patches on the tongue may indicate cancer or bring in an irritating sensation due to the presence of foreign bodies.

-Though the exact cause of the condition is not determined, excessive smoking and chewing tobacco can be the prime causes.
+Though the exact cause of the condition is not determined, excessive smoking can be the prime cause.

 3) Oral Fibroma

 Usually, the condition is prevalent in adults who bite their lips and cheeks or constantly rub a rough tooth.

 The common location for oral fibroma is along the inside of the cheeks, where the lower and upper teeth are in contact.
 Besides the appearance, no symptoms are related to oral fibroma.

 4) Lymphoepithelial Cysts

 These normally occur in an individual whose age lies between 30 and 68 years.
-Moreover, the cyst may start paining if the cheeks are injured or when he tends to eat something hard.
+Moreover, the cyst may start paining if the cheeks are injured or eating something hard.

 5) Canker Sores

-As the cause of the red sores is not known, they are not contagious and get better within 10 days.
+As the cause of the red sores is unknown, they are not contagious and get better within 10 days.

 6) Lie Bumps

 Among the variants, eruptive lingual papillitis is common in children and is likely to be contagious.

 Even though doctors haven’t found the root cause, lie bumps may be associated with stress, hormonal imbalance, and consumption of some foodstuffs.

 7) Squamous Papilloma

 If the keratin has built up around the lesion, then the projections might become long and pointed at the end.
-On the other hand, less keratinized lesions resemble a small raspberry as they are pink or red in color.
+On the other hand, less keratinized lesions resemble a small raspberry as they are pink or red.

 8) Scarlet Fever

 While the area around the mouth might burn, the individual might have a tough time swallowing foodstuffs.

-The area becomes red only when white coats forms on the tongue and they tend to peel off after some time.
+The area becomes red only when white coats forms on the tongue, and they tend to peel off after some time.

-Due to swelling, the person might find it difficult to swallow, chew or speak with someone else.
+Due to swelling, the person might find it difficult to chew or swallow and speak with someone else.